-I am a criminal lawyer of 20 years experience having studied law at Cardiff University and then completed my articles in Kettering.
+I am a criminal lawyer of more than 20 years experience having studied law at Cardiff University and then completed my articles in Kettering.
 It was here that I realised I wanted to be a criminal lawyer.
 It was much more exciting than other area’s of law!
 I have spent most of the time since then prosecuting but I have now “seen the light” and moved over to defence work again.
 It has been a great experience- even getting used to those late police station nights!
 I believe that the average person on the street should have their rights looked after and really wanted to move into that area of work.
 I have not been disappointed.
-I have experienced all types of criminal work and have a considerable amount of local knowledge.
+I have experienced all types of criminal work but particularly specialise in Road Traffic having dealt with thousands of such cases and have a considerable amount of local knowledge.
 It’s great being part of Carter Osborne where everyone pulls together for the client.

 I left school at 18 by chance got a job with a solicitor and was appointed a clerk dealing with criminal defences and family work.
 Decided to get a degree and went to night school for 4 years whilst working full time.
 I had to leave that job to go to law school full time for a year.
 Because I was also a Fellow of the Institute of Legal Executives I did not have to do a training contract and when I passed my finals was admitted as a Solicitor.